If your organization is applying to CFJS for the first time, you must complete the Letter of Intent form first.

 - A qualifying organization can submit 1 application with requests for multiple programs/projects

 - Complete and submit an application with the required attachments (list at end of application.)
-It must be received with an electronic date stamp via email or USPS postmark no later than midnight April 15, 2022.
+It must be received with an electronic date stamp via email by 5:00 pm or USPS postmark no later than midnight on March 10, 2023.

 - A legally recognized signature (handwritten or electronic) is required on the Application Grantee Acknowledgement page.
 This acknowledges the information submitted is accurate, information will be provided upon request and proper acknowledgement will be included as outlined.

 - CFJS doe NOT fund core agency salaries or general overhead provided by existing pre-grant budgeted staff.

 - Grant recipients will be announced by June 30, 2023

 - All Grant recipients are responsible to provide requested feedback on their program/project (forms will be distributed).
 Failure to complete the form may impact eligibility of future grants.